Church of England: Women's ministry

 On 14 July 2014, the General Synod approved the ordination of women as bishops.
 The House of Bishops recorded 37 votes in favour, two against with one abstention.
 The House of Clergy had 162 in favour, 25 against and four abstentions.
 The House of Laity voted 152 for, 45 against with five abstentions.
 This legislation had to be approved by the Ecclesiastical Committee of the Parliament before it could be finally implemented at the November 2014 synod.
 In December 2014, Libby Lane was announced as the first woman to become a bishop in the Church of England.
 She was consecrated as a bishop in January 2015.
 In July 2015, Rachel Treweek was the first woman to become a diocesan bishop in the Church of England when she became the Bishop of Gloucester.
 She and Sarah Mullally, Bishop of Crediton, were the first women to be ordained as bishops at Canterbury Cathedral.
 Treweek later made headlines by calling for gender-inclusive language, saying that "God is not to be seen as male.
 God is God."

-In May 2018, the Diocese of London consecrated Dame Sarah Mullally as the first woman to serve as the Bishop of London.
-Bishop Sarah Mullally occupies the third most senior position in the Church of England.
-Mullally has described herself as a feminist and will ordain both men and women to the priesthood.
+In May 2018, the Diocese of London consecrated Dame Sarah Mullally as the first woman to serve as the Bishop of London, the third most senior position in the Church of England.
+Mullally has described herself as a feminist and said she would ordain both men and women to the priesthood.
 She is also considered by some to be a theological liberal.
 On women's reproductive rights, Mullally describes herself as pro-choice while also being personally pro-life.
 On marriage, she supports the current stance of the Church of England that marriage is between a man and a woman, but also said that: "It is a time for us to reflect on our tradition and scripture, and together say how we can offer a response that is about it being inclusive love."